 Implementation

-Each topic also begins with a ‘wondrous moment’ to get the children interested and this may be a trip/visit in/artefact/immersive audio experience/use of virtual reality or other.
+Each topic begins with a ‘wondrous moment’ to get the children interested and this may be an educational visit, workshop, artefact, image or story.

-Each unit plans for ‘now knowledge’ (people, events, situations, developments, chronology, characteristic features, historical terms) linked to a particular period.
-As children move through year groups, this also reinforces knowledge from earlier learning where it can, to strengthen ‘hereafter knowledge’ (our instinctive layer of historical knowledge that all new historical learning will become embedded within).
+Each unit plans for substantive (historical) knowledge (people, events, situations, developments, chronology, characteristic features, historical terms) linked to a particular period.
+As children move through the school, this is revisited and built upon from earlier units where possible.
+This strengthens the children’s instinctive layer of historical knowledge that all new historical learning will become embedded within.

 - Chronological knowledge/understanding – dates, time-lines and sequencing events.